brainhackorg/global2020/content/projects/alert.md

 **A Centralized Project Gallery**

-Brainhack Global organization aims to create a (de)centralized collaborative working platform that would increase the cross-site interactions and networking while giving visibility to the projects run under Brainhack Global events as possible.
-We encourage sharing experiences, knowledge, and expertise across parties, removing the barriers and allowing contributions of researchers from all around the world with a variety of backgrounds.
+The Brainhack Global team aims to create a (de)centralized collaborative working platform that would facilitate & increase across-site collaborations and interactions while also giving visibility to the projects run under Brainhack Global as much as possible.
+We encourage sharing ideas, experiences and knowledge across parties, removing the barriers and allowing contributions by researchers from all around the globe and a myriad of disciplines.

-If you would like to submit a project, please do so by [opening an issue here](https://github.com/brainhackorg/global2020/issues/new/choose) or read the submission guidelines [down below the gallery](#brainhack-global-2020-project-submission-guideline) to get more details.
+If you would like to submit a project, please do so by [opening an issue here](https://github.com/brainhackorg/global2020/issues/new/choose) or reading the submission guidelines [down below the gallery](#guidelines) to get more details.

 {{% /alert %}}